Enables VSCode with GitHub Copilot to access real-time production logs, metrics, and exceptions through the MCP server.

 Configure Cursor to use the MCP server:

-- Navigate to Settings, then Cursor Settings
+- Open Cursor, go to Settings, then Cursor Settings

 - Select MCP on the left

-- Click Add new global MCP server at the top right
+- Click Add "New Global MCP Server" at the top right

 - Copy and paste the server config to your existing file, then save